javakishore-veleti/forex-trade-summarizer-llm-service/README.md

 Lightsail Instances: Three separate instances are provisioned for different components of the application:

-- Instance 1: MongoDB, Apache NiFi, Open-Source LLM, RabbitMQ
+- **Instance 1**: MongoDB, Apache NiFi, Open-Source LLM, RabbitMQ
-- Instance 2: Trade Event Publisher, Trade Event Consumer/Persister
+- **Instance 2**: Trade Event Publisher, Trade Event Consumer/Persister
-- Instance 3: LLM Trade Summarizer (multiple instances for horizontal scaling)
+- **Instance 3**: LLM Trade Summarizer (multiple instances for horizontal scaling)
 - (Optional) Lightsail Load Balancer:  For distributing traffic evenly across the LLM Summarizer instances to improve performance and resilience.

 ### Other Potential AWS Services (Optional)

-- Amazon ECR (Elastic Container Registry): A fully managed container registry to store, manage, and deploy your Docker images.
+- **Amazon ECR (Elastic Container Registry)**: A fully managed container registry to store, manage, and deploy your Docker images.
-- Amazon SageMaker: A fully managed service for building, training, and deploying machine learning models, including LLMs.
+- **Amazon SageMaker**: A fully managed service for building, training, and deploying machine learning models, including LLMs.
 Could be used to deploy the LLM component if you prefer a managed solution.
-- Amazon DocumentDB (with MongoDB compatibility): A scalable, highly available, and fully managed document database service compatible with MongoDB.
+- **Amazon DocumentDB** (with MongoDB compatibility): A scalable, highly available, and fully managed document database service compatible with MongoDB.
 Could be used instead of self-hosted MongoDB on Lightsail if you prefer a managed database solution.
-- Amazon CloudWatch: For monitoring the performance and health of your Lightsail instances, containers, and potentially the LLM model.
+- **Amazon CloudWatch**: For monitoring the performance and health of your Lightsail instances, containers, and potentially the LLM model.
-- AWS Secrets Manager: A secure service for storing and retrieving secrets like API keys and database credentials.
+- **AWS Secrets Manager**: A secure service for storing and retrieving secrets like API keys and database credentials.

 ### Ansible for Infrastructure as Code (IaC)